thordmoller/Lexicon-TicketOffice/README.md

 This class is responsible for handling all the other classes.
 Its Initiate() method initiates the whole program and is called from the Program main method.
 It then starts by creating a customer with inputvalues gathered from methods of the UserInputHandler class.
 Now contains a little less methods since the use of the Ticket class.
 ### UserInputHandler
 Is responsible for everything related to the console. putting out text, asking the user for input etc.
-### ReservationManager
+### TicketSalesManager
-Responsible for keeping track of the place numbers, which it stacks in a string.
-It has methods for validating and adding them to the string.
+Previously ReservationManager.
+Responsible for keeping track of the place numbers, which it stores in Ticket objects in a list.
+It has methods for validating and adding them to the list.
 ### Ticket
 Previously the "Customer" class.
 Since my initial Customer class had almost identical features as the Ticket class asked for in the assignment, i just renamed the Customer class and implemented it accordingly.
 Because of the extra work from last week and thinking in the same path, i didn't have to do much at all.
 It was already working basically.